TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 {
   'raw_file': str.
 Clip file path
   'lanes': list.
 A list of lanes.
 For each list of one lane, there is only width index on the image.
-  'h_samples': list.
-Same with requested `h_samples`in some evaluation dataset.
   'run_time': list of float.
 The running time for each frame in the clip.
 The unit is millisecond.
 }
 ```